sinbad/SPUD/doc/faq.md

 ## It's not working in Standalone mode!

-I have no idea why this is.
+I have no idea why this happens, but it seems to be pre-4.26 only.
 Playing in Standalone mode from the editor randomly resets some properties sometimes and I haven't been able to figure out why.
 It's only playing Standalone from the editor: